 However, for most landscape photography situations, both of these factors can be worked through to capture great images.

 If you’re looking for a single lens to invest in for landscape photography then the Fujifilm XF 18-135mm f/3.5-5.6 is your best bet.
-The value for money is fantastic and you will own a lens that takes great landscape images and provides you with flexibility of use.
+The value for money is fantastic and you will own a lens that takes great landscape images and provides you with the flexibility of use.